We celebrated International Coffee Day a few days ago.

 Krispy Kreme distributed a free coffee and doughnut.

-Also in England, UK, it was Pret which gave out free coffee to extra nice customers.
+Also, in England, UK, it was Pret that gave out free coffee to extra-nice customers.

 Photo Credit: Darren P. Leggett

-Local cafes offered so many deals on coffee as a celebration.
+Local cafes offered so many deals on coffee as part of the celebration.

-People all around the world shared their coffee moment on social media with their favorite bag of coffee and also in their favorite cafes.
+People around the world shared their coffee moments on social media with their favorite bag of coffee and in their favorite cafes.

-While some people use this day to talk about sustainability, fair trade and the lives of farmer to raise awareness about their struggles.
+While some people use this day to talk about sustainability, fair trade, and the lives of farmers, to raise awareness about their struggles.

 Everyone has their own coffee traditions.

-Coffee traditions are heart warming moments spend with your loved ones or sometimes with yourself in a moment of discovery.
+Coffee traditions are heartwarming moments spent with your loved ones or, sometimes, with yourself in a moment of discovery.

-Coffee is emotional support for some and it is a special treat for others.
+For some, coffee is emotional support, and for others, it is a special treat.

 Whoever it is, coffee is special for everyone in some way.